BlackBoyZeus/Ultrabrainai/README.md

 Compression Δ
 - Capture multitude of phenomena , with versatile interest(s) , that encapsulates the whole inequivalent synthesis
 - (Additive requisite for the promise of the phylum
-- Accelerated evolutionary inference, days upon cross platform collaboration
+- Where Accelerated evolutionary inference, draws upon cross platform collaboration

 Crowdface is the newest distribution channel for advertisement these is, & this is merely the early stages of what it will ultimately become.
 Unique opportunity to be bltizscale visibly, leveraging established core advances .
 Light fast branding ability .
 In the new age, speed and shape of communication matter tremendously.
 Those who deliver their message fast and more creatively, see more responsive consumer behavior in a modern era.